 - 4 per cent said they are more engaged in school when they are confident they have the menstrual products they need.

 - 8 per cent said they were collecting the menstrual products for themselves, while 19.4 per cent said they were collecting them for family members.

 To learn more about the Period Promise, visit https://www.periodpromise.ca/

 The City of Red Deer has signed the Period Promise Policy Agreement with the United Way.
 This signals our commitment to providing stigma-free access to free menstrual products to employees, guests, clients and the general public.

-In support of this, The City of Red Deer is launching a pilot program to provide free menstrual products in three City facilities - Collicutt Centre, G.H.
+In support of this, The City of Red Deer launched a pilot program to provide free menstrual products in three City facilities - Collicutt Centre, G.H.
 Dawe Community Centre and City Hall.
 These facilities were chosen to ensure there is a diversity in the type of users accessing the program as well as varied geographic locations across the city.